thesocompany/vagov-content/pages/disability/file-an-appeal/board-of-veterans-appeals.md

   **You’ll need to file a motion explaining why you have "good cause" for rescheduling any of these types of hearings:**

-  - An in-person hearing at the Board in Washington, DC, that’s less than 2 weeks away, **or**
+  - An in-person hearing at the board in Washington, DC, that’s less than 2 weeks away, **or**
-  - An in-person hearing at the Board in Washington, DC, if you’ve already rescheduled your hearing before, **or**
+  - An in-person hearing at the board in Washington, DC, if you’ve already rescheduled your hearing before, **or**
   - An in-person hearing at your local VA regional office (called a Travel Board hearing), **or**
   - A video hearing